WorldBrain/storex/docs/0-start-here.md

 You initialize a StorageBackend imported from its respective package:

 ```
-import { DexieStorageBackend } from 'storex-backend-dexie'
+import { DexieStorageBackend } from '@worldbrain/storex-backend-dexie'
 const storageBackend = new DexieStorageBackend({dbName: 'my-awesome-product'})
 ```